Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

 - Very complex weekly exercises of dynamic, adaptive French grammar combined with complex individual writing projects aimed at mastery of grammatical and lexical systems in French, as well as the development of intercultural competence and creativity.
-Weekly oral classes and tutorials with a French native speaker will complement this text-based work.

 Le Petit Robert (any edition).

 Le nouveau Bescherelle: l'art de conjuger (any edition).

 Bescherelle: French verbs (any edition).